RENEE MONTAGNE, Host:

 ELLIOTT: Coast Guard helicopters and boats plucked 115 survivors from the Gulf, but the frantic search for 11 missing men continues as the rig burns through the night and into the next day.
 Coast Guard Senior Chief Petty Officer, Mike O'Berry.

-Mr. MIKE O'BERRY (Senior Chief Petty Officer, Coast Guard): It is a very dramatic fire, big plumes of fire smoke you can actually see it from satellite imagery.
+MIKE O: It is a very dramatic fire, big plumes of fire smoke you can actually see it from satellite imagery.

 ELLIOTT: On Thursday, there's a second explosion and the Deepwater Horizon starts its plunge, nearly a mile to the ocean floor.
 The Coast Guard and BP said, which lease the rig, say they're preparing for a worst-case scenario.
 But they also say they don't believe any oil is leaking.

 SCOTT HORSLEY: On the way there, press secretary Robert Gibbs says he doesn't believe the president has spoken to anyone about the burning oil rig.
 By that afternoon the rig has sunk, and Mr. Obama huddles in the Oval Office with his Homeland Security and Interior secretaries, as well as the Commandant of the Coast Guard.
 Later, he steps outside to the Rose Garden to mark the 40th anniversary of Earth Day.

 BARACK OBAMA: And in the four decades since, millions of Americans have heeded that call and joined together to protect the planet.